allegro/turnilo/docs/configuration.md

 The Pivot UI will be served from `http://pivot-host:$port/` and `http://pivot-host:$port/$serverRoot`

+## Configuring the Clusters

+The top level `clusters:` key that holds the clusters that Pivot will connect to.

+### General properties

+Each cluster has the following properties:

+**name** (string)

+The name of the cluster (to be referenced later from the data sources)

+**type** ('druid' | 'mysql' | 'postgres')

+The database type of the cluster

+**host** (string)

+The host (hostname:port) of the cluster.
+In the Druid case this must be the broker IP.

+**version** (string)

+The explicit version to use for this cluster.
+This does not need to be defined as the version will naturally be determined through introspection.

+**timeout** (number)

+The timeout to set on the queries in ms. Default: 40000

+**sourceListScan** ('disable' | 'auto')

+Should the sources of this cluster be automatically scanned and new sources added as data sources.
+Default: 'disable'

+**sourceListRefreshOnLoad** (boolean)

+Should the list of sources be reloaded every time that Pivot is loaded.
+This will put additional load on the data store but will ensure that sources are visible in the UI as soon as they are created.

+**sourceListRefreshInterval** (number)

+How often should sources be reloaded in ms.

+**sourceReintrospectOnLoad** (boolean)

+Should sources be scanned for additional dimensions every time that Pivot is loaded.
+This will put additional load on the data store but will ensure that dimension are visible in the UI as soon as they are created.

+**sourceReintrospectInterval** (number)

+How often should source schema be reloaded in ms.

+### Druid specific

+**introspectionStrategy** (string)

+Which introspection method to use.

+**requestDecorator** (string)

+A potential request decorator file to load.

+**decoratorOptions** (any)

+Options passed to the request decorator module

+### Postgres + MySQL specific

+**database** (string)

+Which database to connect to

+**user** (string)

+The user to connect as.
+This user needs no permissions other than 'SELECT'.

+**password** (string)

+The password to use with the provided user.

 ## Configuring the DataSources

-In your Pivot config you will see a top level `dataSources:` key that holds the data sources that will be loaded into Pivot.
+The top level `dataSources:` key that holds the data sources that will be loaded into Pivot.
 The order of the data sources in the config will define the ordering seen in the UI.

 ### Basic data source properties